smswithoutborders/RelaySMS-Publisher/docs/reliability_test.md

-Here’s the revised version with corrected grammar, improved clarity, and slight formatting adjustments for consistency:

----

 # Reliability Testing Specification for Gateway Clients

 This outlines how to perform reliability testing for gateway clients using the Test Platform.
 The test is designed to measure how reliable a gateway client is in receiving and routing SMS messages accurately and promptly.